joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/07/29/world/earthquake-tsunami-russia-japan-hawaii

 **Five key Giants trade deadline questions: Should Buster Posey prioritize the future?**\
 `With the Giants sinking in the standings, some are ready to give up on this season and sell at the deadline.
-Is Buster Posey among them?`\
+Is Posey among them?`\
 https://nytimes.com/athletic/6523974/2025/07/29/sf-giants-mlb-trade-deadline-questions-targets/

 **Hug watch heard 'round the world: Jhoan Duran remains a Twin despite internet panic**\